 But is there anyway rates could fall again?
 Should I wait to purchase or refinance a home

-This will force the Fed to restart another round of bond purchase, or QE4 as some call it.
+This will force the Fed to restart another round of bond purchase, or Quantitative Easing, as some call it.
 And even if rates fall they are not going to come any lower than 4%.